Crookabeck is a 40 acre farm beneath Place Fell in Patterdale, by Ullswater in The Lake District.

 As well as our Crookabeck Farm Shop, we also offer a range of holiday accommodation, including bed and breakfast at Crookabeck B&B and Crookey Cottage B&B and self catering for 7 in the Lake District at High Beckside.

-Crookabeck is also home to Holistic Therapist Hazel Bell who offers Holistic Relaxation in the Lake District from Natural at Heart, and Beyond Imagination Photography.
+Crookabeck is also home to Holistic Therapist Hazel Bell who offers Holistic Relaxation in the Lake District from Natural at Heart.